evolvingstuff/metalist/docs/design.md

 - Mako for server-side templating

 Data Model & Storage:
-- Notes stored in an ordered linked list structure
+- Everything is a note (no separate concept of subnotes)
+- Notes can reference other notes and be hierarchically nested
+- References in content allow for both embedding and copying
+- Each note has:
+  - uuid: str
+  - content: str
+  - parent: Optional[str]
+  - prev: Optional[str]    # For efficient sibling ordering
+  - next: Optional[str]    # For efficient sibling ordering
+- Must handle large numbers of notes efficiently (15,000+)
 - Per-note encryption at rest
 - Server-side encryption/decryption
-- Searchable by tags and text content
+- Searchable by content
 - Encrypted search indexes persistent across server restarts
-- Must handle large numbers of notes efficiently

 Client-Server Communication:
 - TLS for non-localhost connections